lexnederbragt/MBV3070-H19/2_Flow_Control.md

 Use the slides from last week, and look at the exercises from last week too.

 Define the following DNA string "ATGGCATGGCATGGC" as the variable DNA.
 Figure out the GC content of the string.
 If the GC content is above or equal to 50%, print out the following "GC content is above or equal to 50%", otherwise print out "GC content is below 50%".

 Save the code as a script (open New File to get a script shell, and remember to save the file as GCdecider.py) and run it using "Run Module".
 Also try to input another string and see what happens.

 For Loops with lists
 =====================

-**for** loops in python are really used to iterate over sequences of things (they can be used for much more, but for now this definition will do).
+**for** loops in python are used to iterate over sequences of things (they can be used for much more, but for now this definition will do).

 Let's start with a very simple list, and see how for behaves.